|Day||Aquatic centre||Fitness centre||Crèche||Café*|

 Homesick for Australia, I returned to Sydney and accepted the job of Sous Chef and eventually Executive Sous Chef for a large members club with a diverse portfolio.
-City Tattersalls Club offers members a Fine Dining and AL A Carte Restaurant, a large Cafe, Functions and Events and specialised catering within one large multi-outlet operation.
-I stayed with the Club for 5 years as it was quite the challenge.
+City Tattersalls Club offers members a Fine Dining and A La Carte Restaurant, a large Cafe, Functions and Events and specialised catering within one large multi-outlet operation.
+I stayed with the Club for five years as it was quite the challenge.

 Deciding I wanted to experience larger scale catering, I moved to the Sydney Exhibition and Convention Centre as a Sous Chef responsible for all Cafe and Exhibition offerings as well as overseeing large sit-down events of up to 1600 guests.

 After finding out the convention centre was closing down for renovations, my family and I decided to relocate to Perth.
-I started work as Head Chef of the Boulevard Hotel and worked there for 2 years, before moving to Ascot Quays hotel as Executive Chef until moving into my current position at VenuesWest.
+I started work as Head Chef of the Boulevard Hotel and worked there for two years, before moving to Ascot Quays hotel as Executive Chef until moving into my current position at VenuesWest.